fresheneesz/TordlWalletProtocols/singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md

 * When verifying backup integrity, you check to make sure everything is in order and doesn't seem tampered with in order to discover if an attacker has been trying to get at your funds, seeds, or other stored data.
 If they have, they may be close to having enough information to steal your funds, and so items that have been tampered with may indicate that the data on them has been stolen.
 * Spending large amounts should be done in chunks so that, in case a mistake is made with one chunk or something else goes wrong, only one chunk is lost and the rest are safe.
 * Verifying the backup more quickly after initial deposit (6 months) than you will subsequently (once per year) is done so that you can verify that you can do it correctly, but if something goes wrong, you're more likely to remember what mistake you might have made (6 months prior).
+* When spending, verifying the destination and amount are correct on the device itself is necessary to protect against the scenario where malicious software sends a different transaction to your device that steals your funds.